django/deps/draft/0010-new-governance.rst

    direct one of its members to notify the Secretary of the DSF, in writing, of the triggering of the election, and the condition which triggered it.
-The Secretary of the DSF then SHALL post to the django-developers mailing list to announce the election and its timeline.
+The Secretary of the DSF then SHALL post to the appropriate venue -- the django-developers mailing list and the Django Forum to announce the election and its timeline.

 2. As soon as the election is announced, the DSF Board shall begin a period of voter registration.
 All Individual members of the DSF are